1986 FBI Miami shootout: Aftermath

+Ronald Risner died on June 14, 2002, and Gordon McNeill died on January 1, 2004.

 Lawsuit

-After the shooting, the families of Jerry Dove and Benjamin Grogan sued the estates of Platt and Matix under the RICO statute for damages.
+After the shootout, the families of agents Jerry Dove and Benjamin Grogan sued the estates of Platt and Matix under the RICO statute for damages.
 The lawsuit was dismissed because the families did not allege the "kind of recovery that RICO was designed to afford."

 Memorial

 In 2001, the Village of Pinecrest, Florida, which incorporated in 1996, honored the two fallen agents by co-designating a portion of Southwest 82nd Avenue as Agent Benjamin Grogan Avenue and Agent Jerry Dove Avenue.
 Street signs and a historical marker commemorate the naming of the roadway in Grogan and Dove's honor.

-Dove, a West Virginia native, had Jerry Dove Drive named after him in Clarksburg, West Virginia, where the FBI Criminal Justice Information Services Division is located.
+Dove, a West Virginia native, had Jerry Dove Drive named after him in Bridgeport, West Virginia, leading to Clarksburg, West Virginia where the FBI Criminal Justice Information Services Division is located.
 He earned degrees from both West Virginia University and Marshall University.

 In 2014, the FBI Miami field office moved to its new home in Miramar, Florida, dedicating the two towers of the new office space in memory of Dove and Grogan in a ceremony in April 2015.
 The first floor contains a memorial to Dove and Grogan.
 Every year on April 11, the FBI Miami office holds a fallen agent ceremony in honor of Dove, Grogan, and all FBI agents killed in the line of duty.